igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The First Computer (2012)</strong>
   <br>
   Immediately after high school, Igor built his next project, a WordPress-based site, which generated his first earnings.
-By age 18, he had saved enough to buy his <strong>first laptop</strong>—a modest, second-hand machine that finally allowed him to expand his expertise.
+By age 18, he had saved enough to buy his <strong>first laptop</strong>, a modest, second-hand machine that finally allowed him to expand his expertise.
 He then enrolled in the Faculty of Technical Sciences in Čačak, Serbia.
 While studying <strong>Software Engineering</strong>, he treated the curriculum as a baseline; he was already learning <strong>C#</strong> through aggressive self-study long before the first lecture.
   <br>
   <br>
   <strong>The Unsolved: (Over)engineering the "Impossible" (2013)</strong>
   <br>
   During his studies, he <strong>gave programming classes</strong> to fellow students, and started doing <strong>freelance development</strong> which further <strong>expanded</strong> his tech stack and expertise.
   <br>
   Seeking challenges beyond coursework, Igor accepted a faculty problem: a complex <strong>Linear Programming</strong> task that had gone unsolved by students for <strong>five years</strong>.
-With a strict <strong>two-week deadline</strong>, Igor didn't just solve the math—he architected a full desktop suite using <strong>Delphi</strong> and raw <strong>Win32 APIs</strong>.
+With a strict <strong>two-week deadline</strong>, Igor didn't just solve the math, he architected a full desktop suite using <strong>Delphi</strong> and raw <strong>Win32 APIs</strong>.
 He engineered a <strong>custom GDI rendering engine</strong>, proprietary binary file formats (<code>.cxf</code>, <code>.cxc</code>), and a system for <strong>Compromise Programming</strong>.
 The result, <a href="https://github.com/igorskyflyer/calculus-ex" target="_blank"><strong>CalculusEx</strong></a>, earned a perfect 10 (A) and finally closed the long-standing challenge.
   <br>
   <br>
   <strong>The Zero-Studio Thesis: NeoVisio Ecosystem (2016)</strong>
   <br>
   For his final academic milestone, Igor engineered a comprehensive distribution platform exclusively on a smartphone.
 He set this as a personal <em>"stress test,"</em> choosing a programming-heavy thesis that none of his peers attempted.
 Despite having <strong>zero prior exposure</strong> to Java or the Android API, he taught himself the entire stack on the fly.
-Because his laptop could not support modern IDEs, <strong>the entire ecosystem—PHP/MySQL backend, REST API, and Android client—was developed on the phone itself via AIDE.</strong>
+Because his laptop could not support modern IDEs, <strong>the entire ecosystem: PHP/MySQL backend, REST API, and Android client, all developed on the phone itself via AIDE.</strong>
   <br>
   <br>
   The <strong>NeoVisio Ecosystem</strong> functioned as a synchronized <strong>proprietary package manager</strong>.
 The client performed local system scans, cross-referenced versions with the server via REST to identify updates, and managed the full (un)installation lifecycle.
 Igor engineered the client to handle <strong>network-state detection</strong>, a custom <strong>download manager</strong>, and automated <strong>homescreen shortcut injection</strong>, maintaining perfect feature parity between the browser and the native OS.
 The client's source code is available on its <a href="https://github.com/igorskyflyer/android-applications-repository" target="_blank"><strong>official repository</strong></a>.